 Even if you feel so mortified that you wish the floor would open up and swallow you whole, try not to sweat it.
 If you feel embarrassed, you might try to avoid the situation by avoiding triggers entirely or giving in.
 Your child will also pick up on your unease and play to this by using tantrums to control a situation.
 You could move your child away from prying eyes and speak quietly to them, or move them to a safe place where they can complete their tantrum.

 Who cares if people are looking?
 You are the parent or caregiver, and this is your situation to manage.
 And you are demonstrating your skill and compassion as a parent by managing their tantrums with boundaries and in compassionate ways.
-If you look cool, calm, and collected, people are more likely to be thinking that “you’ve got this” (and you do!).
+If you look cool, calm, and collected, people are likelier to think that “you’ve got this” (and you do!).

 7. Help them regulate.